 Yvonne has learned a lot from her podcast and she’s getting rave reviews.
 People tell her how good they feel after they finish their interviews.

 Now, she faces a challenge.
 How can she monetize her podcast?
 Yvonne isn’t an expert on psychology or life transition.
 She started the podcast because she experienced change herself and wanted to talk to others making similar life transitions.

 As Yvonne says, she’s not an expert.
 She’s a skilled photographer who specializes in helping her clients develop a personal brand.
 Her expertise shines, whether she’s taking headshots or “slice of life” action photos.

-She doesn’t.
+She doesn’t have impostor syndrome.
 She’s got an accurate perception of her own expertise.
 Even more important, she understands that potential buyers want to validate her expertise and credentials.